-Med Fit was started as a personal triathlon coaching business by Jerald Cook, MD.
+Med Fit was started as a personal triathlon coaching business by Ironman triathlete, Jerald Cook, MD.
 Other consulting services, such as providing second opinions and expert opinions became more of the business until these expert services consumed most of Med Fit's activity.
-In 2018 Dr. Cook decided it was time to return to focusing on improving the health of individuals through healthy living.
+In 2018 Dr. Cook decided opened his office in San Diego to again focus on improving the health of individuals through healthy living.
 He is using a Functional Medicine approach, in collaboration with the Primary Care Provider, to optimize health, recover from chronic illness and disability, and improve a person's wellbeing.
-He also uses this approach for the Ironman athletes he coaches, now all of his athletes are also Functional Medicine patients.
+He also uses this approach for the Ironman and other endurance athletes he coaches.

-Functional Medicine utilizes the science of Western Medicine, while taking the time needed to address the whole person and not just a "chief complaint".
+Functional Medicine is not alternative medicine.
+It utilizes the science of Western Medicine, but focuses on a biological systems approach rather than the traditional reductionist perspective.
+Instead of focusing on a single disease, functional medicine requires time and personal investment in getting to know the patient to address the whole person.
 We believe the most important thing a doctor can do is listen.
-Healthcare in our country has, unfortunately, become a big business where decisions about your health are all too often left to many decision makers that never see the patient.
+The current trend for healthcare in our country has shifted away the doctor-patient relationship to decision makers that never see the patient.
+This is done under that guise of increasing access to care, reducing the cost of healthcare, and providing evidence based medicine.
 Here, decisions about your health and wellness are yours.
 We encourage you to still utilize your health insurance for your primary care needs and we can fill in the gaps that are left by the limits in the healthcare system.
 Each patient is respected as a unique individual.
 Together, as partners, we address the root causes of disease in order to heal your mind, body, and spirit rather than treat disease.
+Our treatment focus is on improved nutrition, sleep, exercise and movement, rest and recovery, and social connectedness.
 Before giving up hope that there is a doctor who cares to help you, contact us.

 Jerald Cook, MD, FACOEM